 4) Variété Is Very Important

-French mothers (and really the entire culture, there are even branches of government devoted to this goal) place great emphasis on educating their children to eat a wide variety of foods.
+French mothers (and really the entire culture supports this, there are even branches of government devoted to this goal) place great emphasis on educating their children to eat a wide variety of foods.
 Especially vegetables.
 Kids are taught not to refuse anything at table.

 5) Eat Only At Mealtimes, Only At The Table

 No eating between meals.
-French women do NOT snack.
+French women do not snack randomly.
+The 4:30 goûter is acceptable, but mostly for children.
 They also do not eat in cars.
 They do not eat standing up, while watching TV, browsing the internet, checking email on their phones.
 Sit down and eat properly.
 Using a cloth napkin and real plate are best.

 I now eat pizza with a fork just so I don’t wolf it down.
 Eating slowly makes for better digestion and helps you stay regular too.
 We all know that it takes our brains 20 minutes to register satiety.
 Eating mindfully and slowly means you eat less and enjoy more.